-

 Daucus Carota Sativa (Carrot) Seed Oil

-Although the ingredients are not even close to my standards of natural products, I’d much rather use Avon Skin So Soft than DEET which is a chemical solvent, plastizer, and pesticide on my face and body.
+Although the ingredients are not nearly close to my high standards of cosmetic products, I’d much rather use Avon Skin So Soft than DEET which is a chemical solvent, plastizer, and pesticide on my face and body.
 Depending on where you are going, trust your instincts and do your research.

 4. Day Packing is a Great Option

 The two days we stayed in Lake Ediza resulted in a mile hike away from the mosquitos to an oasis near a gorgeous water fall along smooth rocks where we relaxed for hours.
-It was so easy to jump rocks and balance on logs to cross lakes without our heavy packs.
+It was so easy to jump rocks and balance on logs to cross lakes without our extremely heavy packs.
 It also allowed us to really see all of the gorgeous terrain we were completely surrounded by because we weren’t looking down so much to guarantee each step was secure.
-You may not get as far in one day but you will have time to truly enjoy the scene if you aren’t lightweight backpacking.
+You may not get as far in one day, but you will have time to truly enjoy the scene unless you are truly lightweight backpacking.

 5. Cosmetics